Skip to main content

 • created_at_sequence (uint64)

-• status (enum): ACTIVE, PAUSED, CANCELLED
+• status (enum): ACTIVE, CANCELLED

 Rules: